 Increasing Muscle Mass

 My two favorite ways to increase muscle mass are weight lifting and bodyweight exercise.
-As you create your weight loss program, make sure you include one of those or both in your routine at least 5 times a week.
+As you create your weight loss program, include one or both in your routine at least five times a week.

 Exercise and Your Sex Hormones

-It turns out that exercise has an impact on your sex hormones (as do all the other beneficial stresses like fasting and calorie restriction, for example).
+It turns out that exercise impacts your sex hormones (as do all the other beneficial stresses like fasting and calorie restriction).
 The key is to use exercise wisely and avoid causing too much stress on your body.
 Stresses on your body will decrease your sex hormone levels.
 That’s why some women experience hair loss, fatigue, and other issues when intermittent fasting or practicing carb restriction.
-Women of all ages should monitor their bodies’ reactions closely when intermittent fasting but even more so in perimenopause and menopause.
+Women of all ages should monitor their bodies’ reactions closely when intermittent fasting, but even more so in perimenopause and menopause.

 Intermittent Fasting for Weight Loss During Menopause Video